rohithmuskem/vrinda-store-analysis-/README.md

-Vrinda Store Sales Dashboard – Excel Project
+📊 Vrinda Store Sales Dashboard – Excel Project

 Hi there! 👋
 This is a Microsoft Excel dashboard I created using sales data from Vrinda Store.
-The main goal was to turn raw store data into a clear and interactive dashboard that shows how the business is doing.
+The goal of this project was to turn raw store data into a clean, interactive dashboard that helps visualize how the business is performing.

 🗂️ About the Project
-Source of Data: Sales and stock data from Vrinda Store (Excel file)
+Source of Data: Sales and stock data from Vrinda Store (vrinda store 2.xlsx)

 Tool Used: Microsoft Excel

-Purpose: To track sales, monitor product performance, and visualize trends
+Purpose: Track sales, monitor product performance, and visualize trends in an easy-to-understand format

 📊 What’s Inside the Dashboard?
-Here’s what you’ll find in the Excel dashboard:
+The Excel dashboard includes:

-Total Sales Summary – See the big picture at a glance
+✅ Total Sales Summary – See the overall performance at a glance

-Top-Selling Products – Find out which items sell the most
+🛍️ Top-Selling Products – Discover which items generate the most sales

-Monthly Trends – Check how sales change over time
+📅 Monthly Trends – Analyze how sales change over time

-Category Performance – Compare different product types
+🧾 Category Performance – Compare how different product types perform

-Stock/Inventory – Monitor what’s in stock
+📦 Stock/Inventory Overview – Monitor available inventory

-Interactive Filters – Use slicers to explore the data
+🎛️ Interactive Filters – Use slicers to filter by date, category, etc.

 🧹 How I Prepared the Data
-To get the dashboard ready, I:
+To build this dashboard, I:

-Cleaned up the data (removed blanks and errors)
+Cleaned the data (removed blanks, corrected errors)

-Formatted columns (like dates, numbers, and categories)
+Formatted columns (dates, numbers, categories)

-Used pivot tables and slicers for analysis
+Created pivot tables for summaries and analysis

-Created charts and formulas to show key metrics
+Designed charts and formulas to visualize key metrics

 🔍 What You Can Learn
-From this dashboard, you can easily find:
+With this dashboard, you can:

-Which products bring in the most revenue
+Identify best-selling products and categories

-Which months are best for sales
+Understand which months drive higher sales

-Which categories perform well

-How inventory is managed over time
+Get an overview of current inventory levels

+Spot trends and patterns in customer purchasing behavior

 📁 What’s Included
-vrinda store 2.xlsx – The main Excel file with data and dashboard
+vrinda store 2.xlsx – The Excel file with data and dashboard

-README.md – This explanation file
+README.md – This documentation file

-(Optional) You can also add screenshots of the dashboard in a folder

 🛠 How to Use It
-Open the Excel file in Microsoft Excel
+Open the Excel file using Microsoft Excel

-Go to the Dashboard tab
+Navigate to the Dashboard tab

-Click on filters or slicers to explore the data
+Use slicers and filters to explore the data interactively

-You can also update the data sheet to refresh the charts automatically
+Update the data sheet if needed — charts and tables will refresh automatically

-📬 Contact Me
-Got feedback or want to collaborate?

-GitHub: [your-username]

-Email: your.email@example.com

-Let me know if you want help adding screenshots, uploading your Excel file to GitHub, or writing a LinkedIn post for this project!